 Social work is a profession that encourages social change and the empowerment of people to improve their welfare.
 The profession also entails solving problems affecting human relationships.
 Social work comes into play when human beings interrelate with their surroundings.
 The principal goals of social work are to empower individuals to realize their full potential, supplement their lives, and avert dysfunctions.
 The profession is interconnected to principles, values, and practice.
 In terms of values, social work is found in the regard for dignity, integrity, and equity.
-The desire to assist the disadvantaged members of society attaining their human needs and realize their full potential justifies and motivates social work.
+The desire to assist the disadvantaged members of society attaining their human needs and realize their full potential justifies and motivates social work. [quix id='81' name='order now banner 11 all services'] In terms of theory, social work acknowledges the intricacies faced by humans in their interaction with their environment.
+Thus, social work relies on social, cultural and human development theories to explore multifaceted scenarios.
+In terms of practice, social work tackles inequalities, obstacles, and injustices in societies.
+The profession responds to critical situations and crises experienced by humans in their interactions with the environment.
+The profession also requires people to apply a range of techniques and skills to address these situations.

 Work of a Social Worker